ealtamir/nano-simple-tutorial/README.md

 - Cryptocurrencies in general

 ## Installation
-The only requirement is a Python interpreter of version 3.7 and the PIP package manager for Python.
+The only requirement is a Python interpreter of version 3.7 or great and the PIP package manager for Python.

 ```
 pip install -r requirements.txt